thaniri/personalwebsite/content/blog/2020-20-05-heromarine-reynor-tvz-tsl5.md

 ## Game Notes

 1. HeroMarine sometimes mixes in 1 or 2 Thors into an army against Mutalisk players, but never more.
 2. When splitting infantry against Banelings, the Zerg player isn't always paying as much attention as the Terran player.
-Knowing this, you can leave behind individual Marines in order to distract the AI of the Banelings briefly and let the larger group survive for a bit longer.
+Knowing this, the Terran player can leave behind individual Marines in order to distract the AI of the Banelings briefly and let the larger group survive for a bit longer.
 An example at [11:15](https://youtu.be/0z0B-sr8LPs?t=697)
 3. When chasing Mutalisks, only stim some of the army, not all of it.
 [6:15](https://youtu.be/0z0B-sr8LPs?t=404).
 This is a consistent pattern.
 Pay attention for the next few minutes as HeroMarine moves his slower infantry on interception paths towards the Mutalisks.
 He looks at the direction the Mutalisks are travelling, aims at their destination, and then stims just a small portion of his army to chase them away.
 4. Zerg players will throw Banelings at a group of infantry when they know the Terran player's attention has been diverted.
 At [8:30](https://youtu.be/0z0B-sr8LPs?t=533) Reynor distracts HeroMarine with a counterattack at HeroMarine's third base.
 As soon as Reynor notices that HeroMarine is beginning to micro at home, he sends his Banelings into the frontline army.
-Because human attention can only be giveen in one place at a time, it is extremely important to cycle ones attention between groups of armies the same way one cycles attention between production cycles.
-That way the window in which the Terran player can be surprised by an attack is reduce significantly.
+Because human attention can only be given in one place at a time, it is extremely important to cycle ones attention between groups of armies the same way one cycles attention between production cycles.
+That way the window in which the Terran player can be surprised by an attack is reduced significantly.
 At [9:10](https://youtu.be/0z0B-sr8LPs?t=576) it really pays of for Reynor as a few Baneling connections wipe out the rest of the frontline army.
-5. Zerg players will send their Banelings into your main army when they notice you microing a second force.
-[7:40?]
-It is critical to be cycling attention between the two armies in order to not have one immediately die to Banelings.
-6. HeroMarine seems to prefer to posiition his first Barracks in such a way that it does not require a lift and reposition in order to build an addon.
+5. HeroMarine seems to prefer to position his first Barracks in such a way that it does not require a lift and reposition in order to build an addon.
 This has an advantage in that it makes all of his openings look identical to any potential scouts.

 # Game 2